 First Sabbath Teaching

 The first time that the name “Sabbath” appears in the Bible is in Exodus 16:23.
-This was about a month or two after Israel departed from Israel (v1), and their food was running out (v3).
+This was about a month or two after Israel departed from Israel (Exo 16:1), and their food was running out (Exo 16:3).
 The LORD then gave them that super-food which they called manna.
 But the Lord used the manna to teach the Sabbath principle to Israel by giving them manna for the first six days of the week, with a double portion on the sixth day, but none on the seventh day.
-On other days the manna that was left over from the previous day “bred worms and became foul”, but not on the seventh day (v24).
-About a month later (Compare 19:1 to 16:1) the LORD gave them the Ten Commandments, including the commandment to “Remember the sabbath day, to keep it holy” (20:8).
+On other days the manna that was left over from the previous day “bred worms and became foul”, but not on the seventh day (Exo 16:24).
+About a month later (Compare Exo 19:1 to 16:1) the LORD gave them the Ten Commandments, including the commandment to “Remember the sabbath day, to keep it holy” (Exo 20:8).

 Symbol of Liberation

 Sabbath years – In the Jewish system the seven-day cycle, with the last day being a Sabbath, was also developed into a seven-year cycle, with the last year being a Sabbath for the land.
-In that Sabbath year the oppressed of the Hebrew society were liberated; slaves were to be set free (Ex.
-21:2-6; Deut.
-15:12-18) and debts owed by fellow citizens were to be cancelled (Deut.
-15:1-6; GNB).
+In that Sabbath year, the oppressed of the Hebrew society was liberated; slaves were to be set free (Exo 21:2-6; Deut 15:12-18) and debts owed by fellow citizens were to be canceled (Deut 15:1-6; GNB).

 Jubilee year – After every seven Sabbath years—every 50th year—followed the Jubilee year.
-During this year, which was also a Sabbath year, property that was sold during the preceding 50 years was restored to the original owner (Lev.
-25:8-17, 23-55; 27:16-25; Num.
-36:4).
-The liberation motif of the seventh year confirms the seventh day as token of liberation.
+During this year, which was also a Sabbath year, property that was sold during the preceding 50 years was restored to the original owner (Lev 25:8-17, 23-55; 27:16-25; Num 36:4).
+The liberation motif of the seventh year confirms the seventh day as a token of liberation.

-The Day of Atonement was followed by the feast of booths (Lev.
-23:34), when the entire nation lived in booths made of branches for seven days (v40-42) to commemorate the booths (shelters) in which Israel lived when the LORD brought them out of the land of Egypt (v43).
-The Feast of Booths also prefigured God’s people after they have been delivered of from the bondage of sin following the end-time judgment day.
-Through His judgment the LORD will deliver the earth and return everything to its proper state so that God’s love alone reigns in everything and everybody.
+The Day of Atonement was followed by the feast of booths (Lev 23:34), when the entire nation lived in booths made of branches for seven days (Lev 23:40-42) to commemorate the booths (shelters) in which Israel lived when the LORD brought them out of the land of Egypt (Lev 23:43).
+The Feast of Booths also prefigured God’s people after they have been delivered from the bondage of sin following the end-time judgment day.
+Through His judgment, the LORD will deliver the earth and return everything to its proper state so that God’s love alone reigns in everything and everybody.

-Letter to the Hebrews – The New Testament letter that was specifically addressed to the Jewish Christians (the book of Hebrews) invites them to enter into the “Sabbath rest” (4:9) by believing (4:3), by obeying (4:6, 11) and by accepting by “faith” God’s “good news” (4:1-2).
+Letter to the Hebrews – The New Testament letter that was specifically addressed to the Jewish Christians (the book of Hebrews) invites them to enter into the “Sabbath rest” (Heb 4:9) by believing (Heb 4:3), by obeying (Heb 4:6, 11) and by accepting by “faith” God’s “good news” (Heb 4:1-2).
 Although this is in the New Testament, this reflects the Old Testament view of the Sabbath as a token of salvation and redemption.

 Day of Rest